husnabosun/inekle-ders-bot/README.md

 this project is developed based on  [ Ceren Akyar's ZaraStockChecker project ](https://github.com/CerenAkyr/ZaraStockChecker).

 I drew significant inspiration from her codes especially using selenium.
 So a BIG THANK YOU to her indirect help 🙏🙏 This app basically gives a sound notification whenever a lesson is added to the lesson pool by controlling html objects after automatically login to the site (inekle.com) with user informations.
+This way users can create a demand and increase the chance of being the instructor of the lesson as an early bird 🕊️
 ### REQUIREMENTS
 - python 3.6 or higher
 - chrome driver